Skip to main content

 Standards for a strong password:

-• At least eight characters in length – the longer it is, the stronger it is
+• MyMC minimum requirement is eight characters in length however, the longer it is, the stronger it is

 • Contains numeric characters alternating with alphabetic characters